Maren Hoff

 with Silvia Bellezza

 Trendsetters and cutting-edge brands constantly seek new styles and fresh designs that set them apart from previous trends.
 However, in the past decades, these early adopters and innovators have also increasingly turned to selected pieces from the past, a market phenomenon often referred to as “vintage.”
 But what are vintage products exactly?
-This research uses a multimethod approach that leverages data on more than 2,000 individual vintage products across 16 categories collected at vintage fairs, vintage stores, and online retailers to define and validate vintage and examine its implications for marketing and consumption.
-Vintage is a composite formative construct determined by four dimensions: age, design, scarcity, and quality.
-Advertising vintage using all its dimensions is more effective than advertising it based on age alone.
-We also find that educating consumers on the dimensions of vintage discourages them from consuming fake vintage products.
-This research provides a theoretical foundation for understanding vintage consumption and offers concrete guidance on identifying and positioning vintage products in the marketplace.
+This research develops a unified framework for understanding vintage consumption using a multimethod approach that combines interviews, surveys, online product scraping, structural equation modeling, experiments, and data on more than 2,000 individual vintage products across 16 categories collected at vintage fairs, vintage stores, and online retailers.
+Vintage is a composite formative construct determined by three dimensions: moderate age, iconicity, and scarcity.
+By mapping its nomological network, we clarify the dimensions vintage shares with related constructs (i.e., antique, secondhand, retro), examine its downstream consequences for consumers, and identify its managerial implications.
+Vintage products deliver personal (e.g., heritage connection and authenticity), social (e.g., coolness), and sustainability benefits (e.g., environmental responsibility) for consumers.
+Moreover, highlighting a product’s age, iconicity, and scarcity can enhance consumer responses to vintage more than to new products.
+This research provides a theoretical foundation for understanding vintage consumption and offers practical guidance for identifying and positioning vintage products in the marketplace.